Software Patent Search: Everything You Need to KnowPatent Law ResourcesUtility Patent

 Why Is a Software Patent Search Important?

 In the United States, you can get a patent for your software.
-A software patent is one of several types of patents.
-Your software will probably be a utility patent, though it could be a design patent.
-To succeed, your software must have the following characteristics:
+Most software patents are utility patents.
+To be eligible for this type of patent, your software must have the following characteristics:

 The third point, which deals with machines, separates software that works on a computer from "business methods," which happen inside your head.
 The software getting patented has to interact with a machine in a unique, non-obvious way to receive a patent.